-A stay at Linden Row Inn places you in the heart of Richmond, walking distance from Elegba Folklore Society’s Cultural Center and Virginia Repertory Theatre.
+Linden Row Inn is in the heart of Richmond, walking distance from Elegba Folklore Society’s Cultural Center and Virginia Repertory Theatre.
 This historic hotel is within close proximity of Richmond CenterStage and 1708 Gallery.

 Make yourself at home in one of the 70 air-conditioned rooms featuring LCD televisions.
 Complimentary wired and wireless Internet access keeps you connected, and cable programming provides entertainment.
 Private bathrooms with shower/tub combinations feature designer toiletries and complimentary toiletries.
 Conveniences include phones, as well as desks and complimentary newspapers.